personinblack/black/README.md

 4 is the x location (center),
 5 is the y location (bottom)
-true is for shifting any other element that could be at that location. if there would be an element at the end it will be vanished.
+true is for shifting any other element that could be at that location. if there is an element at the end it will be vanished.
 */
 mySecondPane.insert(